 What's The Grocery Business Really Worth To Amazon?
-More Than You Might Think.
+More Than You Might Think

 The answer is two-fold.

-One of those answers is, it may well be worth it to Amazon.
+One of those answers is it may well be worth it to Amazon.

 For perspective, Amazon turned $136 billion worth of revenue in 2016 into income of $2.3 billion.
 The company is clearly no stranger to thin margins.
 Indeed, grocery margins may actually be better than Amazon's norm, particularly if it's able to impose its usual level of efficiency and scale on the operation.
-And, it looks like it will.
-If the organization can only capture 10% of the grocery business' income, Amazon's net income would improve by a couple hundred million dollars.
+And it looks like it will.
+If the organization can only capture 10% of the grocery business income, Amazon's net income would improve by a couple hundred million dollars.

-The second and more prescient answer is, Amazon's primary aim may not even be to turn a profit.
+The second and more prescient answer is Amazon's primary aim may not even be to turn a profit.

 It's been noted before but bears repeating now that Amazon isn't an e-commerce retailer or a provider of digital services.
 It's a lifestyle company, looking to become the centerpiece of consumers' typical day.
 Its Echo keeps users in touch and entertained, hands-free.
 Re-ordering goods as mundane as laundry detergent is as easy as the push of a button.
 A myriad of on-demand video contact piped into your home by Amazon is a click away.
 One way or another, Amazon is going to monetize you, even if some of its services are loss-leaders.
 Given enough time and enough personal data about you, it will figure out a way to extract profit from you.
 Groceries are just another hook.